Knights can't complete improbable comeback, suffer season-ending loss to Medford

 Medford took advantage of a few K-W mistakes directly after the break and knotted things up at 7-7 when Isabel DeLeon tapped the ball to an open spot on the floor for a kill.

-The score didn't surpass two points on either side for the duration of the match as Johnson, DeLeon and Cronin came up with huge kills before Kniefel finally put things away.
+The score didn’t surpass 2 points on either side for the duration of the match as Johnson, DeLeon and Cronin came up with huge kills before Kniefel finally put things away.

 Cronin led the Medford offense with 21 kills while Morgan Langeslag paced the team with 30 assists.
 Kniefel added 18 kills and seven digs.